In Your Region

 Hydropower is not only a low cost source of renewable electricity, it is among the most cost effective energy sources across the board.
 And since hydro taps the self-renewing power of our waterways, electricity from hydro is not subject to unpredictable price swings in the markets for energy commodities.

-Using hydropower – our leading source of renewable energy –avoids the emission of more than 225 million metric tons of carbon pollution in America each year.
+Using hydropower – our leading source of renewable energy –avoids the emission of approx. 200 million metric tons of carbon pollution in America each year.

 America’s hydropower industry has the potential to create 1.4 million cumulative jobs by 2025, putting Americans to work building a 21st century clean energy infrastructure.